nixworks/public/news/2014/01/16/the-last-of-us-leads-the-nominations-for-the-17th-dice-awards.md

 ### [2014-01-16](/news/2014/01/16/index.md)

-# ''The Last of Us'' leads the nominations for the 17th DICE Awards.
+# "The Last of Us" leads the nominations for the 17th DICE Awards.

 Sony and Naughty Dog&#8217;s &#8220;The Last of Us&#8221; has received 13 D.I.C.E.
 Awards nominations, including game of the year, from the Academy of Interactive Arts &amp; Sciences.
 The nominatio…